 Forward-looking statements Assumptions Risk factors The Company will be able to continue its business activities.
-The Company has anticipated all material costs and the operating activities of the Company, and such costs and activities will be consistent with the Company's current expectations; the Company will be able to obtain equity funding when required. will arise; any particular operating cost increase or decrease from the date of the estimation; and capital markets not being favourable for The Company will be able to carry out anticipated business plans.
-The operating activities of the Company for the twelve months ending December 31, 2017 will be consistent with the Company's current expectations.
+The Company has anticipated all material costs and the operating activities of the Company, and such costs and activities will be consistent with the Company's current expectations; the Company will be able to obtain equity funding when required.
+Unforeseen costs to the Company will arise; any particular operating cost increase or decrease from the date of the estimation; and capital markets not being favourable for funding resulting in the Company not being able to obtain financing when required or on acceptable terms.
+The Company will be able to carry out anticipated business plans.
+The operating activities of the Company for the twelve months ending December 31, 2019 will be consistent with the Company's current expectations.
 Sufficient funds not being available; increases in costs; the Company may be unable to retain key personnel.